 Every kitten receives some immunity from disease in his mother’s milk

-The kitten gradually loses these maternal antibodies once he is weaned.
-But until they are completely lost, they can damage the vaccine and prevent it from working
+These maternal antibodies are gradually lost once he is weaned.
+But until they are lost, they can damage the vaccine and prevent it from working

 The timing of a kitten’s first shots will depend on where you live.